Wheest/desk-cheese/README.md

 Then, there is then a Python script that runs the [YOLOv3 object detection model](https://pjreddie.com/darknet/yolo/) on the images, to see which ones contain a human.
 The script saves lists of images that it thinks contains humans and those it doesn't, and caches the inference results so we don't need to repeat.

-The final script `create_animated_gif.sh` takes the images and turns them into an animated GIF.
+The final script `generate_animated_gif.sh` takes the images and turns them into an animated GIF.
+Alternatively, you can run `generate_mp4.sh` to make a video, which also optionally add an audio file.

 > Why the name?